Dimmanzo/culinary-academy/README.md

 - Solved bugs
   - After deploying project to GitHub, images on About us page would not load.
   - The error was in my file path to the images. href="/assets/images/abus-1.webp"
-  - After removing "/" before assets, fixed my problem.
+  - Removing "/" in file path before assets, fixed my problem.

 ### Validator Testing